Clivern/Anubis/docs/_posts/2025-03-01-running-lama8b-with-vllm.md

 ![](https://images.unsplash.com/photo-1417144527634-653e3dec77b2?q=75&fm=jpg&w=1000&fit=max)

- In this guide, I am going to run Llama-3.1 8B locally on Mac with Vllm.
-This is not gonna be a production grade setup but only for testing.
+In this guide, I'll show you how to run Llama-3.1 8B locally on a Mac using vLLM.
+This is just for testing, not for a production setup.

 #### Requirements